 A) If you know someone with the J’eevee’s Jar, Black Lodestone, and Xorothian Glyphs, those are the only pieces you do not need to purchase.
 You will still have to collect the other items such as the Dark Iron Ore, Large Brilliant shards etc, as well as the Shadowy Potion and Xorothian Dust.

-Q) Ok, so how do I find someone with the mats?
+Q) Okay, so how do I find someone with the mats?

 Q) Do I have to purchase the riding skill before I do my quest?